subhransuchinu8/Netflix-Clone/README.md

 ## About The Project

-This is a React project in which React, Redux toolkit, Firebase, and TMDBI are used.
+This is a React project in which React, Redux toolkit, Firebase, and TMDB are used.

 ## Sample Photo